peterlefanulumsdaine/designwithfontforge.com/pt-BR/Drawing_With_Spiro.md

 ---
 published: true
-layout: bookpage
+layout: bookpage_pt-BR
 weight: 21
 category: Getting To Know FontForge
-title: Drawing with Spiro
+title: Desenhando com Spiro
 ---

 Spiro is a toolkit for designing curves in an alternate method to the more traditional B&eacute;zier